apache/doris/docs/en/docs/advanced/materialized-index.md

 ## Limitations

-1. The parameter of the aggregate function of the materialized view does not support the expression only supports a single column, for example: sum(a+b) does not support.
+1. The parameter of the aggregate function of the materialized index does not support the expression only supports a single column, for example: sum(a+b) does not support.
 (Supported after 2.0)
-2. If the conditional column of the delete statement does not exist in the materialized view, the delete operation cannot be performed.
-If you must delete data, you need to delete the materialized view before deleting the data.
+2. If the conditional column of the delete statement does not exist in the materialized index, the delete operation cannot be performed.
+If you must delete data, you need to delete the materialized index before deleting the data.
-3. Too many materialized views on a single table will affect the efficiency of importing: When importing data, the materialized view and base table data are updated synchronously.
-If a table has more than 10 materialized view tables, it may cause the import speed to be very high. slow.
+3. Too many materialized indexs on a single table will affect the efficiency of importing: When importing data, the materialized index and base table data are updated synchronously.
+If a table has more than 10 materialized index tables, it may cause the import speed to be very high. slow.
 This is the same as a single import needs to import 10 tables at the same time.
-4. The same column with different aggregate functions cannot appear in a materialized view at the same time.
+4. The same column with different aggregate functions cannot appear in a materialized index at the same time.
 For example, select sum(a), min(a) from table are not supported.
 (Supported after 2.0)
-5. For the Unique Key data model, the materialized view can only change the column order and cannot play the role of aggregation.
-Therefore, in the Unique Key model, it is not possible to perform coarse-grained aggregation operations on the data by creating a materialized view.
+5. For the Unique Key data model, the materialized index can only change the column order and cannot play the role of aggregation.
+Therefore, in the Unique Key model, it is not possible to perform coarse-grained aggregation operations on the data by creating a materialized index.

 ## Error
-1. DATA_QUALITY_ERROR: "The data quality does not satisfy, please check your data" Materialized view creation failed due to data quality issues or Schema Change memory usage exceeding the limit.
+1. DATA_QUALITY_ERROR: "The data quality does not satisfy, please check your data" materialized index creation failed due to data quality issues or Schema Change memory usage exceeding the limit.
 If it is a memory problem, increase the `memory_limitation_per_thread_for_schema_change_bytes` parameter.
 Note: The bitmap type only supports positive integers.
-If there are negative Numbers in the original data, the materialized view will fail to be created
+If there are negative Numbers in the original data, the materialized index will fail to be created

 ## More Help

-For more detailed syntax and best practices for using materialized views, see [CREATE MATERIALIZED VIEW](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-MATERIALIZED-VIEW.md) and [DROP MATERIALIZED VIEW](../sql-manual/sql-reference/Data-Definition-Statements/Drop/DROP-MATERIALIZED-VIEW.md) command manual, you can also Enter `HELP CREATE MATERIALIZED VIEW` and `HELP DROP MATERIALIZED VIEW` at the command line of the MySql client for more help information.
+For more detailed syntax and best practices for using materialized indexs, see [CREATE materialized index](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-MATERIALIZED-INDEX.md) and [DROP materialized index](../sql-manual/sql-reference/Data-Definition-Statements/Drop/DROP-MATERIALIZED-INDEX.md) command manual, you can also Enter `HELP CREATE materialized index` and `HELP DROP materialized index` at the command line of the MySql client for more help information.